 The new government has a number of proposals in this area which include:

-1. Equal pay – proposals include the introduction of measures to ensure that outsourcing could not be used by employers to avoid paying equal pay and the introduction of a regulation and enforcement unit to help speed up the resolution of equal pay issues.
-In its manifesto (albeit not in MWP) Labour also committed to introducing a Race Equality Act, which would (amongst other things) extend the right to equal pay to black, Asian and ethnic minority employees.
-The manifesto also confirmed that Labour will extend the right to equal pay to disabled employees.
+- Equal pay – proposals include the introduction of measures to ensure that outsourcing could not be used by employers to avoid paying equal pay and the introduction of a regulation and enforcement unit to help speed up the resolution of equal pay issues.
+As mentioned above, and coming good on a manifesto pledge, Labour has committed to publishing a draft Equality (Race and Disability) Bill which would implement race and disability pay gap reporting and enshrine a right to equal pay for ethnic minorities and disabled people.
 It’s worth noting that black, Asian and ethnic minority and disabled employees can already bring direct and indirect discrimination claims if an employer discriminates against them on the grounds of pay, and arguably the test to prove an equal pay claim is more onerous and complex for claimants.

-2. Dual discrimination – Labour confirmed in its manifesto that its proposed Race Equality Act will ‘strengthen protections against dual protection’.
-Reiterating a previous commitment, Labour said in its manifesto that it will strengthen protections against dual discrimination and it is expected to do so by enacting section 14 of the Equality Act, which outlaws direct discrimination because of a combination of two or more protected characteristics.
-However, employees already can (and do) bring claims for discrimination based on one or more protected characteristics without the specific need for dual protection under the Equality Act.
+- Dual discrimination – Labour confirmed in its manifesto that it will ‘strengthen protections against dual protection’.
+Dual discrimination was not specifically mentioned in either the King’s Speech nor in the briefing notes but perhaps the government intends to do this, not through new legislation, but by enacting section 14 of the Equality Act, which outlaws direct discrimination because of a combination of two or more protected characteristics.
+Employees already can (and do) bring claims for discrimination based on one or more protected characteristics without the specific need for dual protection under the Equality Act.

-3. Pay gap reporting - as regards gender pay gap reporting, under Labour’s plans large firms will be required to develop, publish and implement an action plan to close their gender pay gap – many employers do this already but this will be an additional requirement for some.
-Ethnicity and disability pay gap reporting will also be mandatory for employers with more than 250 staff.
+- Pay gap reporting - as regards gender pay gap reporting, under Labour’s plans large firms will be required to develop, publish and implement an action plan to close their gender pay gap – and in the King’s Speech it was confirmed that this will be included in the draft Equality (Race and Disability) Bill.
+Many employers already report in this area but this will be an additional requirement for some.
+Ethnicity and disability pay gap reporting would also be mandatory for employers with more than 250 staff.
 Many employers already publish this information – particularly as regards ethnicity pay – but this is a complex area and careful thought will be required in drafting the supporting legislation.

-4. Menopause – in MWP Labour confirmed that large employers with more than 250 employees would need to produce ‘Menopause Action Plans’ setting out how they would support employees through the menopause – again many larger employers are likely to have policy or guidelines in place already.
-Interestingly, in its manifesto Labour also made a commitment to strengthen protections against ‘menopause discrimination’.
-However, whether their intention is to go beyond what is already included in MWP remains to be seen.
+- Menopause – in MWP Labour confirmed that large employers with more than 250 employees would need to produce ‘Menopause Action Plans’ setting out how they would support employees through the menopause – again many larger employers are likely to have policy or guidelines in place already.
+Interestingly, in its manifesto Labour also made a commitment to strengthen protections against ‘menopause discrimination’ but no reference to this was made in the King’s Speech.

 Right to switch off